openhab/openhab-addons/bundles/org.openhab.automation.pidcontroller/README.md

 A value of 0 disables the I part.

-A value of 1 adds the current setpoint deviation (error) to the output each second.
+A value of 1 adds the current setpoint deviation (error) to the output each `loopTime` (in milliseconds).
-E.g. the setpoint is 25°C and the measured value is 20°C, the output will be set to 5 after 1 sec.
+E.g. (`loopTimeMs=1000`) the setpoint is 25°C and the measured value is 20°C, the output will be set to 5 after 1 sec.
 After 2 sec the output will be 10.
 If the output is the opening of a valve in %, you might want to set this parameter to a lower value (`ki=0.1` would result in 30% after 60 sec: 5\*0.1\*60=30).